Widi Prasetijono: In Kopassus

 After graduating from the academy, Widi underwent special forces training before joining Indonesia's army elite unit, the Kopassus.
 He was assigned to Kopassus 2nd unit in Kandang Menjangan, Kartosuro, Sukoharjo.
 He reached the rank of captain in the unit and was deployed to military operations in the East Timor in 1996 and Papua in 2001.
 Widi's mother recalled that he was intercepted by local separatist militias in East Timor and had multiple bouts of malaria for two months in Papua.
-Widi then was promoted to major in 2003 and reassigned to the 1st unit in Serang, Banten, where he became the chief of logistics and deputy battalion commander.
+Widi was promoted to major in 2003 and reassigned to the 1st unit in Serang, Banten, where he became the chief of logistics and deputy battalion commander.

 Battalion, military district commander, and aide-de-camp

 Widi's first post outside Kopassus was as the commander of the 400th Raider Infantry Battalion in Semarang on 22 July 2009.
 Widi received a promotion to the rank of lieutenant colonel and held the office for about a year until 12 October 2010.
 He was reassigned to the Central Java regional military command headquarters as senior assistant officer for operations for half a year.
 He returned to service as the commander of the Surakarta Military District on 25 May 2011, replacing Agus Subiyanto.

 Surakarta military district commander Widi Prasetijono (right) alongside mayor Joko Widodo and police chief Listyo Sigit Prabowo signing a document on government agency synchronization in 2012.

 During his time in Surakarta, Widi maintained close relations with the mayor of Surakarta Joko Widodo and police chief of Surakarta Listyo Sigit Prabowo (later replaced by Asdjima'in).
 The military in Surakarta, along with the city government and police, were involved in several local conflict resolution, such as the clash between residents and local warriors in Surakarta's Beringharjo market and the internal conflict in the Surakarta Sunanate.
 He was replaced as military district commander on 9 October 2012.
 Widi moved to the army headquarters in Jakarta as a senior assistant officer for personnel security, coincidentally following Joko Widodo who had earlier been elected as Jakarta's governor.

 Widi Prasetijono as Joko Widodo's aide-de-camp.

+President-elect of Indonesia, Joko Widodo, and the outgoing president Susilo Bambang Yudhoyono, at Widodo's inauguration in 2014.
+Widi could be seen standing behind the furthest from the right.

 Two years later, Joko Widodo was elected as Indonesia's seventh president in the 2014 Indonesian presidential election.
 Several days prior to his inauguration, Joko Widodo picked Widi as his aide-de-camp from the army.
 Widi appeared on the podium alongside the aide-de-camp from the air force Mohamad Tony Harjono during Joko Widodo's inaugural speech on 20 October 2014.
 Widi was reposted from his position as aide-de-camp to become the commander of the Siliwangi (West Java) military command training regiment in early 2016.
 He left the position on 6 July 2017.